cbarb005/ucr-cs100/textbook/chapter1-writing-shell-commands/hw1-ls/README.md

 For a refresher on how to use the `ls` command effectively, you can watch [this video tutorial](https://izbicki.me/blog/videoguide-for-github-vim-bash.html#ls).

 To implement `ls`, you must use the `opendir`, `closedir`, `readdir` and `stat` syscalls.
-For details on the use of these functions, visit their man pages and the [syscalls tutorial](../../../textbook/assignment-help/syscalls).
+For details on the use of these functions, visit their man pages and the [syscalls tutorial](../section1-using-stat/stat.md).

 Previous cs100 students have written up code that reads the files in the current working directory, with documentation explaining the process.
-The code may be found [here](../../../textbook/assignment-help/syscalls/dir_code.cpp), within the [syscalls tutorial](../../../textbook/assignment-help/syscalls).
+The code may be found [here](../section3-working-with-directories/dir_code.cpp), along with the [tutorial](../section3-working-with-directories/dir.md).

 ### submission instructions